paultyng/streamdeck-slack/README.md

 - **Slack Presence** - shows whether your presence is configured as away or "auto" and lets you toggle it
 - **Slack Status** - allows you to toggle a custom status emoji

+## Installation

+There is currently an installation script for Windows (**install.ps1**), eventually I hope to add packaging automation and release this in the marketplace.

-The actions all require a user token with the following scopes:
+To use actions in this plugin, you need to create a Slack app with a user token with the following scopes:

 - `users.profile:read`
 - `users.profile:write` - for writing custom status